grip-on-software/monetdb-import/Database_structure.md

         Automated GitLab notes have a first line which is surrounded with underscores, or matches the regex "Added \\d commits?:" with the remaining lines either empty or starting with star-bullets.
-Automated TFS notes have been filtered out.
+Automated TFS notes have been filtered out, and GitHub notes from the system are not included (bot comments are included though).
     -   **created_date** - TIMESTAMP: Time at which the comment is added to the merge request.
     -   **updated_date** - TIMESTAMP: Time at which the comment is most